Bulgarian Turks: 1831 Ottoman census

-Ottoman population records (1860-1875) for the future Principality of Bulgaria
+Ottoman population records (1860–1875) for the future Principality of Bulgaria

-The Principality of Bulgaria was establislished on 13 July 1878 by virtue of the Treaty of Berlin on parts of the Danube Vilayet, including: the entire Sanjak of Vidin, the entire Sanjak of Tirnova, the entire Sanjak of Rusçuk, the Sanjak of Sofia, except for the kaza of Cuma-i Bâlâ (ceded to the Ottoman Empire), the Sanjak of Varna, except for the kaza of Mankalya (ceded to Romania), and the kaza of Iznebol from the Sanjak of Niš.
+The Principality of Bulgaria was establislished on 13 July 1878 from five of the sanjaks that used to be part of the Ottoman Danube Vilayet prior to the Russo-Turkish War of 1877-78: the Sanjaks of Vidin, Tirnova, Rusçuk, Sofya and Varna, with individual border changes, cf. below.
+The two other sanjaks in the Danube Vilayet, those of Niš and Tulça, were ceded to Serbia and Romania, respectively.

-According to the Ottoman population register for 1859-1860, the male Muslim population (incl.
-Muslim Romani) of the five sanjaks of the Danube Vilayet to form the future Principality of Bulgaria (i.e., without the Sanjaks of Niš and Tulcea, which were eventually ceded to Serbia and Romania, respectively) stood at 238,033, or 476,066 for both sexes, vs. a male non-Muslim population (incl.
-Christian Romani) of 418,682, or 837,364 for both sexes.
-This resulted in a Muslim-to-non-Muslim ratio of 36.2% to 63.8%.
-The 1859 figures are important as a benchmark as they were the last Ottoman records to not take into account the settlement of more than 300,000 Crimean Tatars and Circassians in the Danube Vilayet from 1855 until 1865.
+According to the Ottoman almanac for 1859-1860, the male Muslim population (incl.
+Muslim Romani) of the five Danubian sanjaks to form the future Principality of Bulgaria stood at 255,372 vs. a male non-Muslim population (incl.
+Christian Romani) of 418,682.
+This gave a Muslim-to-non-Muslim ratio of 37.9% to 62.1%.

+The 1859-1860 figures are important as a benchmark as they were the last Ottoman records to not take into account the settlement of more than 300,000 Crimean Tatars and Circassians in the Danube Vilayet from 1855 until 1865.
+This settlement took place in two waves: one of 142,852 Tatars and Nogais, with a minority of Circassians, who were settled in the Danube Vilayet between 1855 and 1862, and a second one of some 35,000 Circassian families, who were settled in 1864.

-According to Turkish scholar Kemal Karpat, the Tatar and Circassian colonisation of the vilayet not only offset the heavy Muslim population losses earlier in the century, but also counteracted continuted population loss and led to a substantial increase in its Muslim population.
+According to Turkish scholar Kemal Karpat, the Tatar and Circassian colonisation of the vilayet not only offset the heavy Muslim population losses earlier in the century, but also counteracted continued population loss and led to an increase in its Muslim population.
 In this connection, Karpat also refers to the material differences between Muslim and non-Muslim fertility rates, with non-Muslims growing at the rate of 2% per annum and Muslims usually averaging 0%.